Generating Streamlining Constraints with Large Language Models: Experiments

-We use MiniZinc version~2.8.3 and the Chuffed~0.13.1 solver.
-As LLMs we use GPT-4o (gpt-4o-2024-05-13) and Claude~3.5 Sonnet (claude-3-5-sonnet-20240620) and access them via the openai~1.29.0 and anthropic~0.25.8 packages in Python~3.11.5.
-We evaluate the running times of the test instances on compute nodes with 2.40GHz, 10-core 2× Intel Xeon E5-2640~v4.
+We use MiniZinc~2.8.3 and the Chuffed~0.13.1 solver.
+As LLMs we use GPT-4o (\texttt{gpt-4o-2024-11-20}) and Claude~3.5 Sonnet (\texttt{claude-3-5-sonnet-20241022}) and access them via the openai~1.29.0 and anthropic~0.25.8 packages in Python~3.11.5.
+We evaluate the running times of the test instances on compute nodes with two 2.4~GHz 10-core Intel Xeon E5-2640~v4 processors with 80~GB of RAM each.